-NCI tells us 8 out of every 10 people said services are always delivered in a way that is respectful of their family's culture.
+NCI-IDD tells us 8 out of every 10 people said services are always delivered in a way that is respectful of their family's culture.

-What Did Family of Children With across NCI States Say?
+What Did Family of Children With Disabilities across NCI-IDD States Say?

-10% They or their child choose their child's case manager/service coordinator

-50% Their family always choose or change the agency that provides their child's services

-50% Their family always choose or change their child's support workers

-50% Their family directly manage support staff

-50% They or their child are always able to contact the case manager/service coordinator when they want

-70%The case manager/service coordinator always respect their family's choices and opinions

-50% They or their child are always able to contact support workers when they want

-60% Support workers always show up to work on time and leave when they should

-70% Support workers always speak in a way they understand

-30% There always support workers who can communicate with their child if he/she does not communicate verbally

-40% Support workers always have the right information and skills to meet their family's needs

-50% Service providers work together to provide support

-80% Services always delivered in a way that is respectful of their family's culture

-Learn More About Access to Services Across NCI States

-You can find National and State reports with all of this information at https://www.nationalcoreindicators.org/survey-reports/.

-Have questions or comments, email us at: dhiersteiner@hsri.org
+- 20% They or their child choose their child's case manager/service coordinator - 70% Their family always chooses or can change the agency that provides their child's services - 70% Their family always chooses or can change their child's support workers - 60% Their family directly manage support staff - 60% They or their child are always able to contact the case manager/service coordinator when they want - 70%The case manager/service coordinator always respect their family's choices and opinions - 60% They or their child are always able to contact support workers when they want - 60% Support workers always show up to work on time and leave when they should - 70% Support workers always speak in a way they understand - 40% There always support workers who can communicate with their child if he/she does not communicate verbally - 50% Support workers always have the right information and skills to meet their family's needs - 80% Service providers work together to provide support - 80% Services always delivered in a way that is respectful of their family's culture